 - Family health – the stove filters and channels smoke outside the home.
-Women and children are no longer exposed to polluted air for long periods of time.
+As a result, women and children are no longer exposed to polluted air for long periods of time.

 - The environment – the stove uses 70% less firewood than open fires.
-That’s a drastic drop in the number of trees cut down and reduces other harmful effects of deforestation.
+That’s a drastic drop in the number of trees cut down, as well as a reduction of other harmful effects of deforestation.
 As well, the stove uses local porous stone to filter out the toxic chemicals typically are released into the air during burning.